kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 webhook for API-initiated eviction).
 EvictionRequest and NodeMaintenance can be compared to the kubectl drain.
 If we forbid deletion of eviction requests, the cluster administrator has no way of reverting the node drain decision.
 With the kubectl drain, this can easily be done by simply stopping the process.
-If the eviction request controller fails to evict multiple pods in a loop (even with a backoff), many requests to the apiserver could degrade cluster performance.
+If the imperative eviction responder controller fails to evict multiple pods in a loop (even with a backoff), many requests to the apiserver could degrade cluster performance.
 By deleting the NodeMaintenance and associated EvictionRequests, the administrator can break the loop and buy time to understand which applications are blocking the node drain and asses whether they can be safely deleted.

 ### The Name of the EvictionRequest Objects

 It would be useful for the name of the EvictionRequest object to be unique and predictable for each pod instance to prevent the creation of multiple EvictionRequests for the same pod.
-Because we do not expect the interceptors to support interaction with multiple EvictionRequests for a pod.
+Because we do not expect the responders to support interaction with multiple EvictionRequests for a pod.
 We can also verify `.spec.target.pod` field on admission.
 However, it would be difficult/impossible to change or support other naming strategies in the future.